 Can We Stop Global Warming?

 Global warming is happening and scientific evidence shows that humans play a crucial role in climate change.
-In 2014, the US was the second largest emitter of pollutants (15%) after China (25%).
+In 2014, the US was the second-largest emitter of pollutants (15%) after China (25%).
 In order to maintain global warming at 1.5°C, countries should decrease greenhouse emissions and turn to renewable energy sources, energy-efficient technology, and sustainability.
 Note that at the United Nations Conference on Climate Change in Paris, 195 countries agreed to meet Paris Agreement commitments with a goal of maintaining global warming at 1.5°C above preindustrial times.
-While policymakers worldwide must tackle land and sea use, direct exploitation of organism, climate change, pollution, and invasive alien species, developing countries should receive support to adopt cleaner energy technologies which can benefit their economies.
+While policymakers worldwide must tackle land and sea use, direct exploitation of organisms, climate change, pollution, and invasive alien species, developing countries should receive support to adopt cleaner energy technologies that can benefit their economies.

 Alarmingly, climate policy opponents insist that policymakers should ignore climate change warnings, claiming there’s been a slowdown in global warming since 1988.
 Yet, scientists reveal that this controversial hiatus has never occurred and is based on erroneous data.
 Calculations reveal we have a 2.8 trillion metric tons carbon budget to keep global warming at 1.5°C. Nevertheless, 79% has already been exhausted; only between 2008 and 2017, 398 billion metric tons have been used.
 As there are only 580 billion metric tons left, our carbon budget might finish in less than 15 years.